rusparrish/Visual-Thinking-Lens/docs/:docs:README.md

 ## Stability, Drift, and Collapse: Formalizing drift, collapse, and constraint basins as reproducible fields.
 - **Off-Center Fidelity: Drift as Creative Control** \ Drift and collapse can be reframed as reproducible constraint basins—stable off-center zones defined by Δx, r_v, and ρ_r—that act as interpretable control levers rather than failures.
 [PDF](Off-Center_Fidelity_Constraint.pdf)
-- **Failure Taxonomy: Evidence for Generative Model Collapse Modes** \ Systematically categorizing evidences of failure modes in generative outputs, using the Sketcher Lens and CLIP, for diagnosing and understanding collapse patterns.
-[PDF](Failure-Taxonomy-Generative-Collapse-Modes)

 ## Artistic Extensions: Pushing into symbolic recursion, refusal, and design philosophy.
 - **Prompting Against Collapse (Dialectic Structures)** \ Principles for embedding contradiction and tension into prompts, avoiding list-based prompting.
 [PDF](prompting-against-collapse-dialectic-structures.pdf)